 Outdoor Backlit Portraits

 Shooting outdoor portraits and in the open, you really have two basic ways to use the ambient light.
-Either shoot front lit, meaning, the light hits the subject from front, or shoot backlit, in which case the subject is lit from behind.
-Front lit scenes are usually brighter and more contrasty than backlit scenes, but you also run the risk of your images getting washed out.
+Either shoot front-lit, meaning the light hits the subject from the front, or shoot backlit, in which case the subject is lit from behind.
+Front-lit scenes are usually brighter and more contrasty than backlit scenes, but you also run the risk of your images getting washed out.
 This means details can often be lost due to the harsh reflections.